SiddheshShetye/fragmentDialogLib/README.md

 fragmentDialogLib
 =================
+This Library is developed to reduce redundunt code to show diffrenet types of Dialogs & Toasts.

-This library can be used to show alerts with Poitive button Negative Button or both are a dialog with custom View
+This library can be used to show various types of alerts, custom view dialogs, number picker, various types of toasts, various types of progress dialogs.

+implement ViewDialogListener to handle callbacks for custom dialog Use ViewDialogFragment.Builder for custome dialog.

+implement OnNumberSetListener to handle callbacks for NumberPicker dialog Use NumberPickerDialog.Builder for custome dialog.

-implement AlertButtonsClickInterface to handle positive and negative button clicks. use DialogHelper.showDialog(....) methods to show your alert dialog.
+implement OnDateTimeSetListener to handle callbacks for DateTimePicker dialog

+use DialogHelper.showDialog(....) methods to show your alert dialog.
-if you want to create a dialog with custome view implement ViewDialogInterface which will give you dialogs view to handle it your way. use DialogHelper.ViewDialogFragment(....) for customeview dialog.
+Use AlertButtonsClickListener to handle callbacks for alert dialog